An electronic interpretation of the works of Phill Niblock by the Prague-based group Opening Performance Orchestra.

 In 1968, the artist started experimenting a combination of his visual productions with his musical scores in order to create sound architectural and environmental compositions.
 Recreated by the artist for the first time since its last presentation in 1972 for the purpose of this exhibition, the Environments series extracts the reality of different surroundings through images, all the while generating a dense and intense temporary environment of projected images, music and movements throughout the museum space.

-Phill Niblock is the director of Experimental Intermedia, a foundation born in the flames of 1968's barricade-hopping.
+Phill Niblock was the director of Experimental Intermedia, a foundation born in the flames of 1968's barricade-hopping.